 Breastfeeding comprises a large part of your life after having a baby.
 Establishing and making breastfeeding work can be challenging, and you and your baby navigate your breastfeeding relationship.
 Some items can be beneficial to have on hand from the start.

-The Womanly Art of Breastfeeding is the best resource for everything related to breastfeeding.
-I read this from cover to cover during both of my pregnancies.
-Plus, I referenced it often throughout breastfeeding both of my kids.
-It is an in-depth book that covers everything related to breastfeeding.
-Even if you prefer to listen to audiobooks, having a physical book you can reference for troubleshooting is very convenient.
-I consider this book my breastfeeding bible because it is so comprehensive.
+The Womanly Art of Breastfeeding is one of the best resources available for anyone planning to breastfeed.
+I read it cover to cover during both of my pregnancies and referred back to it many times while nursing each of my kids.
+This book offers in-depth, practical information on every aspect of breastfeeding from getting started to troubleshooting common challenges.
+Even if you prefer audiobooks, having a physical copy on hand is incredibly helpful for quick reference.
+I consider it my go-to guide for breastfeeding because it is so comprehensive.

-A nursing bra will make breastfeeding convenient while still giving you support throughout the day and night.
-The most comfortable nursing bra I have ever tried is the Everything Bra from Bodily.
-This was designed with a lactation consultant to optimize breast health and minimize afflictions like mastitis and clogged or plugged ducts.
-You can breastfeed without a nursing bra, but they are very convenient.
-Please make sure any bra you are wearing is comfortable and not too tight.
-Wearing a too-tight bra can lead to breastfeeding complications like plugged ducts and mastitis.
+A nursing bra makes breastfeeding more convenient while still providing support throughout the day and night.
+One of the most comfortable options I have found is the Everything Bra from Bodily, which was designed in collaboration with a lactation consultant to support breast health and help prevent issues like plugged ducts and mastitis.
+While you can certainly breastfeed without a nursing bra, having one can make feeding easier and more comfortable.
+Whatever bra you choose, make sure it fits well and is not too tight.
+A bra that compresses your breasts or digs into your skin can increase the risk of breastfeeding complications, including plugged ducts and mastitis.
+Comfort and gentle support are key.

 Plan to be Comfortable